 - In Shadowrun, the Puyallup Barrens in the Seattle metropolitan area has an abandoned shopping mall called the Crime Mall, which is currently used as a front for many black market dealers.
 Now consider that the real life town that the Barrens is based on is named after a Native American tribe whose term literally means "the generous people" in their dialect.
 Given the location of the Crime Mall in that particular town, the name couldn't be any more coincidentally accurate.

 - Some pairs of black and white cards in Cards Against Humanity are made for each other specifically, such as Things White People Like and The 3/5ths Compromise.

 - Cabbage Patch Kids is a well known line of dolls that's been around since 1978.
 However, what some people may not know is that the name is a reference to one of the myths surrounding "where babies come from".
 One of those myths is that they're "found in the cabbage patch", inspiring the name of the toyline.

-- One of the dolls in the Lala Loopsy line is Patch Treasurechest, a living doll who likes to play at being a pirate.
-He's said to have been sewn into life on September 19th... but how many grade-school girls are going to recognize that as International Talk-Like-A-Pirate Day?
+- The date the dolls are sewn on in the Lalaloopsy line could count as this.
+One example is Patch Treasurechest, a living doll who likes to play at being a pirate.
+He's said to have been sewn into life on September 19th... but how many grade-schoolers are going to recognize that as International Talk-Like-A-Pirate Day?

 - In Evita, the musical based on the life of Argentine First Lady Eva Perón, mourners at Eva's state funeral sing a Latin chant based on the real-life Roman Catholic prayer, the Salve Regina.
 The original prayer references the Biblical Eve, known in Latin as Eva, meaning that the chant can be read as a prayer to Eva Perón herself.